vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `se_ip_encap_ipc` - (Optional) Determines if se-se ipc messages are encapsulated in an ip header       0        automatically determine based on hypervisor type    1        use ip encap unconditionally    ~[0,1]   don't use ip encaprequires se reboot.
 Field introduced in 20.1.3.
 * `se_kni_burst_factor` - (Optional) This knob controls the resource availability and burst size used between se datapath and kni.
 This helps in minimising packet drops when there is higher kni traffic (non-vip traffic from and to linux).
 The factor takes the following values      0-default.
 1-doubles the burst size and kni resources.
 2-quadruples the burst size and kni resources.
 Allowed values are 0-2.
 Field introduced in 18.2.6.
 * `se_l3_encap_ipc` - (Optional) Determines if se-se ipc messages use se interface ip instead of vip        0        automatically determine based on hypervisor type    1        use se interface ip unconditionally    ~[0,1]   don't use se interface iprequires se reboot.
 Field introduced in 20.1.3.
+* `se_log_buffer_app_blocking_dequeue` - (Optional) Internal flag that blocks dataplane until all application logs are flushed to log-agent process.
+Field introduced in 21.1.1.
+* `se_log_buffer_conn_blocking_dequeue` - (Optional) Internal flag that blocks dataplane until all connection logs are flushed to log-agent process.
+Field introduced in 21.1.1.
+* `se_log_buffer_events_blocking_dequeue` - (Optional) Internal flag that blocks dataplane until all outstanding events are flushed to log-agent process.
+Field introduced in 21.1.1.
 * `se_lro` - (Optional) Enable or disable large receive optimization for vnics.
 Requires se reboot.
 Field introduced in 18.2.5.
 * `se_mp_ring_retry_count` - (Optional) The retry count for the multi-producer enqueue before yielding the cpu.
 To be used under surveillance of avi support.
 Field introduced in 20.1.3.
 Allowed in basic(allowed values- 500) edition, essentials(allowed values- 500) edition, enterprise edition.
 * `se_mtu` - (Optional) Mtu for the vnics of ses in the se group.
 Allowed values are 512-9000.
 Field introduced in 18.2.8, 20.1.1.